Conversion to Judaism

 Abraham and Sarah were not born as Jews — they were the first to “choose Judaism”.
 Ruth, a convert to Judaism, was the great grandmother of King David.
 We recognise the tremendous contributions Jews by choice have made to Judaism.
 We also recognise the difficulties with personal feelings, families of origin and/or certain members of the Jewish community, in the choice.

-Wimbledon & District Synagogue follows the procedures and regulations of the Reform Beit Din, and it is from that body that applicants who wish to become Jewish will receive their certification, which is acceptable to non-Orthodox communities around the world as the Reform Movement is part of the World Union of Progressive Judaism.
+Our Congregation’s Jews-by-Choice Programme gives instruction in the basic belief system and practice of Judaism, from a Reform, progressive point of view.
+As well as a basic command of the Hebrew language for the purposes of following the prayer service.
+The Wimbledon Synagogue follows the procedures and regulations of the Reform Beit Din, and it is from that body that applicants who wish to become Jewish will receive their certification.
+A conversion with us is therefore acceptable to non-Orthodox communities around the world as the Reform Movement is part of the World Union of Progressive Judaism.

 Taking on a new religious identity is not a frivolous thing.
 In fact, it can be one of the most profound steps in a person’s life.
 We invite those interested in Judaism to enrol in the Introduction to Judaism class.
 This class, which meets weekly, includes one-on-one study with our Rabbi, the opportunity to attend worship services, and instruction on the ways in which one can become involved in our community in accordance with one’s interests and skills.
 Choosing Judaism is a highly personal journey and genrally not bound by a time frame, but when a person is ready to join the faith, she/he/they comes before a Rabbinic Beit Din.